Zzh-tju/ZoneEval/tutorials/readme.md

 (1) Non-negativity; (2) Bounded by $[0,1]$; (3) $\lim\limits_{(x,y)\rightarrow (\frac{W}{2},\frac{H}{2})}\alpha(x,y)=0$; and (4) When $p$ is located at the image border, $\lim\limits_{(x,y)\rightarrow p}\alpha(x,y)\rightarrow 1$.

 The usage of spatial weight is multi-optional.
 We now provide two implementations.
-One is frequency-based approach, and another is cost-sensitive learning approach.
+One is frequency-based approach, and the other is cost-sensitive learning approach.

 ### SELA (frequency-based)